 In 2017, Beckham had a huge set-back, spraining his ankle during the preseason before fracturing it after playing in just four games.
-During the following offseason, the Giants exercised their fifth-year option on Beckham, and then eventually signed him to a record contract extension worth $95 million over five years.
+During the following offseason, the Giants exercised their fifth-year option on Beckham, and then eventually signed him to a record five-year contract extension worth $95 million.

 But throughout all of 2018, despite GM Dave Gettleman's pandering, there were rumors of the star wide receiver being moved.

 On March 13, 2019, Beckham was traded to the Cleveland Browns to reunite with his college teammate, Jarvis Landry.
 With a young quarterback in Baker Mayfield and a star running back duo in Nick Chubb and Kareem Hunt, the Browns and Beckham have a better opportunity moving forward to reach the playoffs.
 Beckham has only appeared in three career postseason games, with his first one in New York being surrounded with questions about his infamous boat trip before the game.